SystemsApproach/security/intro.rst

 access computing resources in another.
 Those systems had their own security measures in place.
-For example, if you wanted to use the Internet to log in to a remote computer, you would need to authenticate yourself to that remote system (via user name and password) before gaining access to any resources on that system.
+For example, if you wanted to use the Internet to log in to a remote computer, you would need to authenticate yourself to that remote system (e.g., with a user name and password) before gaining access to any resources on that system.

 Ensuring the security of end systems does not come close to addressing the entire set of